Les David - 1992 DSA

 Muskegon-area board member ever for the American Bowling Congress.

-While Porter is well-known among area bowlers, he also was one of
+Well-known among area bowlers, Porter also was one of

 the founders of the Greater Muskegon Golf Association in the 1960s.